Healthy Homes Assessment Tamatea

 Tamatea Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Tamatea and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Tamatea and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove conformance with all Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.

-• Property managers and private landlords are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Private landlords and property managers have to make sure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

 From July 1st 2023

-• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes